iletavcioski/Competitive-Programming-Olympiad/README.md

-# Solutions of Olympiads in Informatics
+# Solutions of Olympiads in Informatics and Online Judges